Department Website

 Policy on Declaration of Major

-Students must complete either DS-UA 111 Data Science for Everyone or DS-UA 112 Principles of Data Science (depending on placement) with a grade of C or better before declaring the major in Data Science.
+Students must complete either DS-UA 111 Principles of Data Science I or DS-UA 112 Principles of Data Science II with a grade of C or better before declaring the major in Data Science.
 This policy applies to all NYU students, not just to those matriculated in CAS.
-Students may declare during the declaration periods in the fall and spring semesters and the summer sessions.
-During the fall semester, the declaration period is the month of October; during the spring semester, the declaration period is mid-February to mid-March; and in the summer, the declaration period is mid-June to mid-July.
-Please write to cds-undergraduate@nyu.edu to request the declaration form during the proper time frames.

-It is an official policy in CAS that students cannot enter their junior year undeclared.
-In order to comply with this policy, students must begin their data science course sequence no later than the spring semester of their sophomore year, which will allow them to declare the major or minor during the summer before their junior year.
-The Center for Data Science and CAS both advise that students begin their data science courses earlier, and, consistent with the usual practice in CAS, declare the major in the spring of their sophomore year.
-While students may begin their data science courses later than this point, there is no guarantee they will finish their major requirements in time to graduate within four years.
+College of Arts and Science students cannot enter their junior year undeclared and must begin their data science (and, if applicable, computer science) course sequence no later than the spring semester of their sophomore year, which will allow them to declare the major or minor during the summer before their junior year.
+The Center for Data Science (CDS) and CAS both advise that students begin their data science courses earlier and declare the major in the spring of their sophomore year.
+Although students may begin their data science courses later than this point, there is no guarantee they will finish their major requirements in time to graduate within four years.
+Students cannot declare any major or joint major with CDS after completion of their junior year.

 - A grade of C or better is necessary in all courses used to fulfill major requirements; courses graded Pass/Fail do not count toward the major.